kcanamar/dnd5e_monsters/docs/README.md

 ☐ Getting Started: In this section include the link to your deployed app and any instructions you deem important.

 [Website](https://dnd5e-monster-codex.netlify.app/)
-Be sure to use the correct indexing of creatures being searched

 ☐ Future Enhancements: Features you plan to implement later.